munpaola7/RAG-Data-Science-Varsity-/README.md

 # RAG Application Using Knowledge Graph and Vector Search

 ## Overview
 This project implements a Retrieval-Augmented Generation (RAG) application that leverages both Knowledge Graphs and Vector Search for improved performance in generating accurate and contextually appropriate responses.
-Using Wikipedia articles, the application creates a Knowledge Graph and a vector search database to retrieve relevant information and generates responses using a Language Model.
+Using Wikipedia articles, the application creates a Knowledge Graph and a vector search database to retrieve relevant information and generates responses using LLM.

 ---